mattvisco/5toryline/README.md

 Go to the `/story-creator` directory and run the command `python storycreator.py` from terminal.

+### Add Models
+The models used for this project were created by Ross Goodwin and can be found at <a href='https://github.com/rossgoodwin/neuralsnap'>NeuralSnap</a>.
+Follow his instructions on how to download his models and place the files in the included models folder.

 ### openFrameworks
 Download the dataset of images at https://drive.google.com/drive/folders/0BwJRQX2ryWZ_bGpnVmZiZFkyUTg?usp=sharing